-Implementation of a Sustainable Land Use Initiative (SLUI) on hill country land that is subject to an elevated risk of accelerated erosion^{} within the Region, in combination with rules where appropriate.
-The initiative is underpinned by the development of whole farm business plans.
+Implementation of a Sustainable Land Use Initiative (SLUI) on hill country land that is subject to an elevated risk of accelerated erosion within the Region, in combination with rules where appropriate.
+The initiative is underpinned by the development of voluntary management plans.
 These voluntary plans provide paddock-scale best land management advice while optimising economic return to the landowner.
-The first whole farm business plan was piloted on a farm in the Pohangina Valley in 2005 and the programme is currently being rolled out in priority areas.
+The first voluntary management plan was piloted on a farm in the Pohangina Valley in 2005 and the programme is currently being rolled out in priority areas.